unahouExosite/docs/portals/README.md

 ##### Permissions

-* Any one can use this endpoint to activate an activation email.
+* Anyone can use this endpoint to activate an activation email.

 ##### Request